EliAndrewC/l7r/setting/l7r.md

 The Office of the Jade Champion is in charge of the Kuni Witch Hunters, who are responsible for hunting tsukai.
 There are about 200 Witch Hunters in the Empire, so while smaller domains don't have a Witch Hunter, most domains do.
 (There are currently 284 domains total.)

-There are many different types of maho, because maho is not really a single practice - the textbook list of the 7 maho disciplines for Witch hunters and other authorities to watch out for are:
+There are many different types of maho, because maho is not really a single practice - the textbook list of the 7 maho disciplines for Witch Hunters and other authorities to watch out for are:

 - **Shadowlands taint magic:**